Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Introduction

 Life on Earth depends on light and is adapted to the solar flux of less than \SI{1.4}{kW/m^2}.
 It has been argued that this value should be used as a safe irradiance reference when observing dynamic biological processes \cite{stelzer2015light}.
 However, the sun is a continuous source of incoherent radiation with a non-uniform multi-octave spectral coverage.
 While the organisms are adopted to harvest the energy of frequencies with the higher spectral density of the sun for their development through photosynthesis, they stayed ignorant of other lower spectral density components present in the solar spectrum \cite{zhen2022photosynthesis}.
-Furthermore, the photo damage effect of continuous light on biological specimens differs from the effect of pulsed lasers at similar photon flux \cite{konig1999pulse,KOESTER19992226, konig2000laser}.
-Therefore, it is crucial to carefully consider these factors when studying living organisms using light microscopy techniques.
-In the past few decades, two major types of microscopy have gained widespread usage: fluorescence microscopy, which utilizes the emission of linearly or non-linearly excited fluorophores to capture microscopic images of the sample \cite{denk1990two,kerr2008imaging, horton2013vivo,ANDRESEN200954, Velasco:21, CALOVI2021105420}; and label-free microscopy, which relies on the emission of the molecular composition of the sample caused by an induced nonlinear polarization at high laser peak intensities \cite{helmchen2005deep,weigelin2016third, squier1998third, witte2011label, debarre2014mitigating, ji2013rapid, muller19983d, barad1997nonlinear,doi101021jp035693v, barad1997nonlinear}.
-Despite the distinct imaging methodologies utilized in these two categories, they share a common mechanism for causing photo damage.
+Furthermore, the photodamage effect of continuous light on biological specimens differs from that of pulsed lasers at similar photon flux \cite{konig1999pulse,KOESTER19992226, konig2000laser}.
+Therefore, it is crucial to carefully consider these factors when light microscopy is used for imaging and in medical applications.
+In the past few decades, two significant types of microscopy have gained widespread usage: fluorescence microscopy, which utilizes the emission of linearly or non-linearly excited fluorophores to capture microscopic images of the sample \cite{denk1990two,kerr2008imaging, horton2013vivo,ANDRESEN200954, Velasco:21, CALOVI2021105420}; and label-free microscopy, which relies on the emission of the molecular composition of the sample caused by an induced nonlinear polarization at high laser peak intensities \cite{helmchen2005deep,weigelin2016third, squier1998third, witte2011label, debarre2014mitigating, ji2013rapid, muller19983d, barad1997nonlinear,doi101021jp035693v, barad1997nonlinear}.
+Despite the distinct imaging methodologies utilized in these two categories, they share a common mechanism of photodamage.